ngandr/TED_Talks_NLP/README.md

 # TED_Talks_NLP
-preprocessing, text mining and topic modeling on TED Talk transcripts
+preprocessing, text mining and topic modeling on TED Talk transcripts with Python.